os2display/display-admin-client/README.md

 ### Create public/config file

-By default the api that is requested is located at `/api/`.
+By default, the api that is requested is located at `/api/`.
 This can be configured by:

 ```shell